sfigg/commercialization-public/docset/manufacture/desktop/install-windows-pe-sxs.md

 * **Add PowerShell scripting support**.
 To learn more, see [WinPE: Adding Windows PowerShell support to Windows PE](winpe-adding-powershell-support-to-windows-pe.md).
 PowerShell scripts are not included in this lab.

-Note, when you add more packages to WinPE, it impedes WinPE performance and boot time.
+Note, when you add more packages to WinPE, it slows WinPE performance and boot time.
 Only add additional packages when necessary.

 For devices with limited RAM and storage (for example, 1GB RAM/16GB storage): After you add drivers or other customizations to Windows PE, see [WinPE: Optimize and shrink the image](desktop/winpe-optimize.md) to help reduce the boot time.